-While it may seem that survival, treatment, and relieving physical symptoms are the most important factors for someone with mesothelioma to consider, the issue of intimacy and relationships cannot be neglected.
-For a patient in a committed relationship, there are a lot of difficulties to confront, including changes in the relationship and intimacy.
-If you have mesothelioma or asbestos-related cancer, and intimacy is an issue for you and your partner, talk to your doctor about what your limitations are.
-Also consider working with a therapist to help you and our partner cope together.
+While it may seem like survival, treatment and symptom relief would be the most important factors for a cancer patient to consider, intimacy and relationships cannot be neglected.
+For a patient in a committed relationship, there several difficulties to confront, including changes in intimacy.
+If you have mesothelioma or asbestos-related cancer, and intimacy is an issue for you and your partner, talk to your doctor about your limitations.
+Also consider working with a therapist to help you and our partner cope.

 Factors That Affect Intimacy

-The most obvious thing that will impact your sexual intimacy with a partner is a preoccupation with these changes that you are facing.
-It may seem inconsequential to worry about sex with your partner when you are making life-changing decisions.
-The stress of coping with this illness can simply take your libido away.
-It can be a psychological or a physical change, but you may simply not be interested in sex.
+The most obvious thing that impacts sexual intimacy is a preoccupation with changes and challenges.
+It may seem inconsequential to worry about sex when making life-changing decisions.
+The stress of coping with this illness can severely affect libido.
+While changes may be psychological or physical, it is not uncommon for cancer patients to become uninterested in sex.

 Talking to Your Doctor about Sex

-This is not always the most comfortable conversation to have, but it is important if you are in a loving relationship.
-Cancer can take a toll on relationships, and physical intimacy may be one of the first things impacted by one partner being sick.
-Aside from generally being embarrassed to talk to your doctor about sex, you may also worry that your doctor will downplay its importance.
-You may be concerned that your doctor will encourage you to focus on treatment and worry about intimacy later.
-But it is an issue for you now, and that means your doctor will be happy to talk to you about it and offer guidance.
+This is not always a comfortable conversation to have, but it is important for those in a loving relationship.
+Cancer can take a toll on relationships, and physical intimacy can be seriously impacted when one partner is sick.
+Aside from the potential embarrassment of talking to your doctor about sex, many patients are concerned their will downplay its importance.
+Patients may be concerned their doctor will tell them to focus on treatment and worry about intimacy later.
+However, intimacy can be a pressing issue, and that means your doctor will be happy to talk to you and offer guidance.

-To have this discussion with your doctor, first be prepared with questions that you need answered.
+To have this discussion with your doctor, be prepared with questions you need answered.
 This will help the conversation go more smoothly.
-Ask things like whether or not it is safe for you to have sex, if there are any risks or limitations you should consider, or if your treatments will affect your libido.
-You can ask about any precautions you should take.
-And, if you experience sexual dysfunction because of the cancer or your treatments, ask about remedies that would be safe for you to try.
-For young patients, asking about how treatment will affect fertility is also important.
+Ask about safety, potential limitations, and if treatments might affect your libido.
+You can ask if there are any precautions you should take.
+Also, if you experience sexual dysfunction caused by cancer treatments, ask about safe remedies.
+For young patients, asking how treatment will affect fertility is also important.

 The Benefits of Intimacy

-While sex may not be the same for you as it was before you got sick, if you are physically able to be intimate, and if you want to be intimate with our partner, there are some positive benefits to doing so.
-For one thing, being sexual with your partner can restore a sense of normalcy to your life.
-Everything seems to change when you get sick, but if you can keep your intimate relationship going, it may help you feel a little more grounded.
+While sex may not be the same for you as before you got sick, if you are physically able to be intimate, there are some positive benefits.
+First, being sexual can restore a sense of normalcy to your life.
+Everything seems to change when you get sick.
+However, maintaining an intimate relationship may help you feel more grounded.

-Sexual intimacy in all forms with a loving partner can also be a great source of comfort for a patient with mesothelioma.
-One study of cancer patients found that those most satisfied with their sex lives were able to enjoy intimacy and closeness with a partner, even if that did not mean sexual intercourse.
-In other words, sexual dysfunction caused by cancer did not prevent these patients from enjoying being close with their partners.
+Sexual intimacy with a loving partner can also be a source of comfort for a patient with mesothelioma.
+One study of cancer patients found those most satisfied with their sex lives were able to enjoy closeness with a partner, even if that did not mean sexual intercourse.
+In other words, sexual dysfunction caused by cancer did not prevent these patients from enjoying being other forms of intimacy with their partners.

-Your doctor should be able to tell you if there are any risks associated with being intimate while living with cancer or going through treatments.
-Any risks may be dependent on your individual health and treatments.
+Your doctor can tell you if there are risks associated with sexual activity while living with cancer or going through treatments.
+Any risks may be dependent on individual health and treatments.
 One concern is radiation during treatment.
 Most types of radiation therapy do not make patients radioactive or put their partners at risk.

-Pain is a consideration, and so is having sex after surgery.
-Being intimate may exacerbate pain and any kind of physical activity after surgery has the potential to cause harm.
+Pain is also a consideration, as is having sex after surgery.
+Being intimate may exacerbate pain, and physical activity of any kind can be risky after surgery.
 For younger patients, pregnancy may be a risk.
-If you are too ill to carry a child or if you have made the choice to not have children because of being sick, using contraceptives is important.
+If you are too ill to carry a child, or if you have decided not have children because of your illness, using contraceptives is important.

-Cancer treatments, especially chemotherapy can weaken the immune system.
-This means that for a period of time after treatment you may be more susceptible to infections.
-This is an important consideration if you are going to be sexually active and protecting yourself from sexually transmitted diseases is crucial.
+Cancer treatments, especially chemotherapy, can weaken the immune system.
+You may be more susceptible to infections for some time after treatment.
+This is an important consideration if you are sexually active.
+Protecting yourself from sexually transmitted diseases is crucial.
 Talk to your doctor about your risks and what you need to know to stay safe.

 Talking to Your Partner

-One of the most important things you can do to maintain sexual intimacy is to be open about it with your partner.
-Open communication will help you to overcome obstacles, make the kinds of changes to your sex life that you need to make, and to keep on being intimate in spite of changes to your body and your health.
-Talk to each other about what your limitations are, how you want to continue to be intimate, and about what your fears and worries are.
+One of the most important things to maintaining sexual intimacy is being open with your partner.
+Open communication will help you to overcome obstacles, make necessary changes to your sex, and maintain intimacy despite changes to your body and health.
+Talk to each other about your limitations and about your fears and worries.

-If you are the one living with cancer, make sure you keep your partner in the loop with respect to your treatments and how they make you feel.
+If you are the cancer patient, keep your partner in the loop about your treatments and how they make you feel.
 If your partner has mesothelioma, be patient and understanding.
-Ask questions so you know how having cancer or being treated is making him or her feel about intimacy.
-Above all, always communicate with each other to not only maintain sexual intimacy, but to maintain a healthy and strong relationship.
+Ask questions so you know how having cancer is making him or her feel about intimacy.
+Above all, always communicate, not only to maintain sexual intimacy, but to maintain a healthy and strong relationship.

 Living with mesothelioma is not easy, but there are ways to make it less challenging.
-One of these is to face the issue of sexual intimacy head on.
-Don’t be afraid to talk to your doctor about it because research has found that most doctors wait for their patients to bring up the subject.
-Ask questions, be patient with yourself and your partner, make necessary changes, and talk to your partner.
+One is to face the issue of sexual intimacy head on.
+Doctors often wait for their patients to bring up the subject.
+Therefore, don’t be afraid to discuss the topic with your medical provider.
+Ask questions, be patient, make necessary changes, and talk to your partner.
 Let him or her help you and care for you, whether that means being intimate or holding off on sex for a while.